 As direct-to-device (D2D) connectivity reshapes global telecoms, two deployment models have become central: International Mobile Telecommunications (IMT) and Mobile Satellite Services (MSS).
 While both promise new opportunities, their regulatory paths differ, and jurisdictions across the Americas (notably the U.S., Canada, and Brazil) are among the first to develop regulatory frameworks that support D2D-IMT.

 Inspired by this, our opening session will explore, assess, and compare the roles and impacts of IMT and MSS models for D2D.
-Panelists will assess their comparative advantages and limitations while examining how these choices are influencing business strategy and market dynamics across the Americas.
-The session will also examine how MNOs and satellite providers are adapting, identify where regulation helps or imposes obstacles, and highlight best practices emerging from early adopters.
+Through both the one-on-one discussion and the subsequent panel, participants will evaluate the comparative advantages and limitations of each approach and examine how these choices are shaping business strategy and market dynamics across the Americas.
+The session will also consider how MNOs and satellite providers are adapting, identify where regulation supports or constrains progress, and highlight best practices emerging from early adopters.

 Jay Schwarz is Chief of the FCC Space Bureau.
 Previously, he served as Vice President of Public Policy for Comcast, focusing on broadband issues.
 In his first tour at the FCC he was Wireline Advisor to former Chairman Ajit Pai and held positions within the Wireline Competition Bureau, Wireless Telecommunications Bureau, and the Office of Strategic Planning.
 Jay holds a Ph.D. in Economics from the University of Pittsburgh and an undergraduate degree in Civil Engineering from Texas A&M University.